pelagios/pelagios.github.io/documentation/getting_started.md

 For information about getting started with Markdown, have a look at the [README](README.md) file.

 ### Basic Content Arrangement
-Most of the content on the site is kept in the _Content_ folder.
+Most of the content on the site is kept in the [Content](pelagios.github.io/content/) folder.
 In here you'll find subfolders labelled
 1. Activities
 2. Case-studies
 3. Partners
 ...
 In these folders you will be able edit the content that will appear on the relevant pages.

+Images on the site are generally kept in the [Assets](pelagios.github.io/assets/) folder, with a filename that specifies where on the site it is used.

 ### The Template
 Most of the site is laid out using a simple template, which can have information added and removed as needs be.
 Depening on the page topic it will look slightly different every time: